spilman6/courses/pages/javascript/arrays.md

 document.body.append(div)
 ```

-## Creating and Accessing Elements of an Array
+## Creating Arrays and Accessing Elements

 As mentioned above, we use arrays to store a list of values.
 Let's start testing by creating an array of food items.